 Amongst it all, one thing is certain: belief is something that can’t be manufactured.
 Even if a product is as excellent as they come, it has to have some belief attached to it, and it starts internally.
 A great product with some guts behind it is a powerful thing.
 Sometimes it's gutsy to simply have a go!

 This sense of belief in a quality product is deep in Brisbane’s culture and we are so excited to join an already vibrant coffee scene.
-Our friends at Wolff, Coffee Supreme and Blackboard Coffee have been at this for a long time and we know Fonzie Abbott, Parallel and Black Sheep Coffee are bringing their fresh vibes to the industry too.
+Our friends at , Wolff, and Coffee Supreme have been at this for a long time and we know Fonzie Abbott, Parallel and Blacksheep are bringing their fresh vibes to the industry too.
 Bring on all the coffee!

 Back to the question..
 "Why are you guys here?"

-We're here because we really love specialty coffee, and we'd love to drink some with you sometime.
+We're here because we really love specialty coffee, and we really love Queenslanders.

 Here’s to the new thing; the slightly scary, the wild, the downright odd.